Hawley-SibbettL/TGVinv/README.md

 # TGVinv
-Total generalized variation inversion for ERT inversion, using a modified version of IP4DI code.
+Total generalized variation inversion for ERT inversion, using a modified version of IP4DI code, for Matlab.
+Due to some old dependencies in the version of IP4DI I was working with, it will not run in Matlab versions newer than 2011a.
+I ahve not tested old

 This software allows the 2.5D inversion of ERT data using TGV, l2 and TV (l1) regularisation methods.